facebookarchive/uefisettings/README.md

 # `uefisettings`

+## Do not use this repository, it is archived.
+The project is now maintained in repository [`linuxboot/uefisettings`](https://github.com/linuxboot/uefisettings).

 ## About

 `uefisettings` is a tool to read and write BIOS settings on a local host.
 It currently supports two interfaces: